 - Acupuncture.
-Although results are usually only modest, acupuncture appears to ease chronic back and neck pain fairly well.
+Although results are usually modest, acupuncture appears to ease chronic back and neck pain.

 Preparing for your appointment

-You're likely to initially bring your symptoms to the attention of your family doctor.
-He or she may refer you to a doctor specializing in physical medicine and rehabilitation, orthopedic surgery, neurology, or neurosurgery.
+You're likely to start by seeing your family health care professional.
+You might be referred to a specialist in physical medicine and rehabilitation, orthopedic surgery, neurology, or neurosurgery.

 What you can do

 Before your appointment, be prepared to answer the following questions: